k2view-academy/K2View-Academy/articles/TDM/tdm_gui/17_load_task_regular_mode.md

 ### Entity Clone

-Create X clones of the selected entity in the target environment.
+Create X number of clones of the selected entity in the target environment.
 When selecting this method, you can either populate a real entity ID to be cloned or [parameters](#parameters).
-If you select the parameters option, the first entity, selected based on the task's parameters, is cloned (replicated) in the target environment.
+If you select the parameters option, then the first selected entity that is based on the task's parameters is cloned (replicated) in the target environment.

 ![entity clone](images/requested_entities_entity_clone.png)